kazuotani14/iLQR/notes.md

 _Later_

+* namespace
+* change layout of standard includes
+* helper functions are all inline right now - move these to separate file?
+* move to using Eigen::Ref
 * Apparently std::function has some overhead - test alternatives
-* move to using Eigen::Ref
-* helper functions are all inline right now - move these to separate file?
 * integrate cost for change in control input

+* Test for back-pass, based on linear system?
 * add docs, short explanation of algorithm?

 ### Misc